Newcastle Rowing Club - Infunde Aquam Solum

 The full story of Newcastle Rowing Club (and that of competitive rowing in Newcastle) is covered in detail in a club history 'Just Add Water, The Times and Tides of Newcastle Rowing Club' by Colin Charters, released in December 2009.

 Click HERE to see the cover of the book.
 Colin's book sold out on the first day!
 A second run is now available - ask via the contact page.
+Our club's history and a full copy of ‘Just Add Water.
+The Times and Tides of Newcastle Rowing Club’ by Colin Charters is available on the Australian Rowing History website.

 CDRA Rowing Clubs: